JeffreyMaurer/Code_Challenges/queens/partial/README.md

 It takes a very long time to calculate the number of solutions for an n2queens problem.
-However, we can get a lower bound by solving for only the the csolutions that  have a strict linear pattern to them.
+Most solutions are reflections, translations and rotations of other solutions, so we only need to find unique solutions and then perform these actions to find the full set.

+This speeds up calculations greatly.